top of page

 Autism Funding BC: Families of children and youth with autism funding can use their funding to pay for Family Therapy with a Registered Clinical Counsellor, Registered Marriage and Family Therapist, or Psychologist.

-Arbour Counselling also partners with the following organizations to provide counselling for specific needs.
-If you are seeking counselling and involved with these organizations, please contact Arbour for more information.
+Arbour Counselling also partners to provide counselling resources for specific organizations or people in a particular category.
+If you are seeking counselling and involved with any of these entities, please contact Arbour for more information.

 BC Emergency Health Services (First Responders, BC Ambulance, and more)